 Although she has been associated with the role for almost four decades, Ms. Fisher has taken on many other roles, as well as written novels, screenplays and plays.
 Her semi-autobiographical novel, Postcards from the Edge, was adapted to a motion picture starring Meryl Streep, Shirley MacLaine and Dennis Quaid.
 She had starring roles in The Blues Brothers (1980), The Man with One Red Shoe (1985), The ‘Burbs (1989), When Harry Met Sally… (1989), Scream 3 (2000) and the documentary Wishful Drinking (2010).
 One of her last projects was her third memoir, The Princess Diarist (2016).

-Melissa (Owner/Writer): The Star Wars films have been a comfort to me most of my life, with Princess Leia being my favorite warrior princess.
+Melissa (Owner/Editor-in-Chief): The Star Wars films have been a comfort to me most of my life, with Princess Leia being my favorite warrior princess.
 Although that was the role that introduced me to Carrie Fisher, I adored her even more through her interviews and writing.
 She was a strong, intelligent, take no shit kinda gal and a role model for women everywhere.
 She had her demons, as we’ll soon read in headlines, no doubt.
 But everyone does.
 It is how we deal and overcome that matters.
 Thank you, Carrie, for fighting the good fight in fiction and real life.
 You will be missed greatly.

 Tori (Writer): Carrie Fisher is one of the most iconic people to ever grace the galaxy with her glorious presence.
 I love her work in the film industry from Star Wars to Jay and Silent Bob Strike Back, her characters always leave a lasting impression.
 Above all, I respect and admire the strength and passion she had not only in her films, but her life.
 She’s an inspiration to us all and as a woman, a true role model.
 RIP Carrie, may the stars in the galaxy shine even brighter now.